My personal training career began, as so many do, at a big box gym.

 To understand what’s happening locally, hop online and look up all the gyms and fitness facilities in your area.
 Visit a few.
 Talk to the locals, and pick their brains about what they’re interested in and why they chose their current gym.
 Gauge sample size.

 For a national perspective, you could turn to Google.
-Even better is connecting with our fellow trainers through Fit Pros Unite, our free online community.

 Now think about where you fit in, both locally and nationally.
 What gap do you fill?
 What do you offer that someone needs but no one else provides?
 An honest assessment of your strengths and weaknesses will help you find those answers.